tianhaoz95/time_since/NOTE.md

 Your task is to show a progress bar as a row between notes and the buttons in the items in status page if the item has a `users/{uid}/items/{item_id}/repeatDays` field in the database.
 The progress bar should be calculated by dividing the days since last log by the repeat days.

+Your task is to also show a percentage passed under the progress bar in status screen right after "out of xx days" which can looks like "out of xx days (40%)".

 === Backlog ===

 Your task is to use in_app_purchase package (https://pub.dev/packages/in_app_purchase#upgrading-or-downgrading-an-existing-in-app-subscription) to bring up in app purchase when the user tap on subscribe button on the upgrade screen.
 Here is an example code for using the package: